 The Ohio Buckles Buckeyes (OBB) Program

-Through the coordinated efforts of a network of local and regional CPS coordinators, the OBB Program distributes child safety seats and booster seats and provides CPS education.
+Low income car seat program available to residents in all 88 counties of Ohio provides child safety seats and booster seats to eligible, low income families.
+Through the coordinated efforts of local and regional CPS coordinators, the OBB Program distributes child safety seats and booster seats and provides CPS education.
 The OBB Program has distributed more than 17,000 child safety seats and booster seats to low income families in Ohio over the past five years.

 Occupant Protection Regional Coordinators (OPRCs)